Benjamin Quartey-Papafio: Family

 Quartey-Papafio's son and five daughters were educated in Britain: Mercy (Ffoulkes-Crabbe), Ruby (Quartey-Papafio) and Grace (Nelson) became teachers in the Gold Coast.
 His son, Percy, trained as a doctor but was unable to practise due to failing eyesight caused by cataracts.
 Dr B. W. Quartey-Papafio, Nene Sir Emmanuel Mate Kole, KBE (Konor of Manya Krobo), Dr F. V. Nanka-Bruce, Hon.
-Sir Thomas Hutton-Mills, along with Nana Sir Ofori Atta (Omanhene of Akim Abuakwa), Nana Amonoo, F. J. P. Brown of Cape Coast, J. Ephraim Casely-Hayford of Sekondi were architects of founding of Achimota College.
-Dr Ruby directed her efforts and passion into being an economist and an accomplished Headmistress at Accra Girls High School.
-In addition to ghost-writing and being of great assistance to the late Kwame Nkrumah and his cohorts/co-nationalists actualization of Ghana's independence, Mercy's pacesetting genes also resulted in her being appointed as the first Ghanaian headmistress at Cape Coast Government Girls School.
-After achieving highly accredited fellowship of the Royal College of Surgeons, her only child Nana Ffoulkes Crabbe-Johnson continued the distinctions of leadership by being the first Ghanaian Professor and Head of Department in Anaesthesiology (Lagos University Teaching Hospital)in a foreign medical institution and female President of the West African College of Surgeons.
+Sir Thomas Hutton-Mills, along with Nana Sir Ofori Atta (Omanhene of Akim Abuakwa), Nana Amonoo, F. J. P. Brown of Cape Coast, J. Ephraim Casely-Hayford of Sekondi were founded Achimota College.
+Dr Ruby was an economist and a Headmistress at Accra Girls High School.
+In addition to ghost-writing and being of assistance to the late Kwame Nkrumah and his cohorts/co-nationalists actualization of Ghana's independence, she was also appointed as the first Ghanaian headmistress at Cape Coast Government Girls School.
+After achieving the fellowship of the Royal College of Surgeons, her only child Nana Ffoulkes Crabbe-Johnson followed in her footsteps, becoming the first Ghanaian Professor and Head of Department in Anaesthesiology (Lagos University Teaching Hospital) in a foreign medical institution and President of the West African College of Surgeons.